 With over 800 parks, golf courses, and long stretches of soft-sand beaches, Miami is the type of city that has something to offer everyone, including a full spectrum of recreational water sports such as paddle boarding, jet-skiing, parasailing, or even flying with a super-charged jetpack.

-South Beach: This high-end tourist district features numerous beachfront restaurants, shops, and hotels.
-Ocean Drive is the most popular street on South Beach, home to some of Miami’s most beautiful Art Deco buildings, it’s a section of road located along the oceanfront.
+- South Beach: This high-end tourist district features numerous beachfront restaurants, shops, and hotels.
+Ocean Drive is the most popular street on South Beach, home to some of Miami’s most beautiful Art Deco buildings, and it skirts the oceanfront.

 Here is a list of Miami’s top hidden gems worth checking out: